Kittysplit/kittysplit-blog/_posts/25-07-13-webapp-vs-native-app.md

 When you update a webapp, on the other hand, every user will instantly get the update and probably won’t even realise.

-Then there’s the issue of speed.
-If you are supporting multiple platforms, you’ll need to roll out features on all of them -- or at least ensure that missing features don’t break the product.
+Then there’s the issue of development speed.
+If you are supporting multiple platforms, you’ll need to roll out features on all of them &mdash; or at least ensure that missing features don’t break the product.
 This will slow down your product development drastically.
 Again, this is not an issue if you only have one platform

 ## Exhibit three: Onboarding
 If you want your product to grow virally then you need to have a really quick onboarding process.
 This is exactly what Kittysplit currently has: when you’re sent a link to a kitty it takes 2 clicks to get inside and you’re ready to go.
 There’s *no way* that any app installation plus identification process could ever be that simple.
 (Actually, Facebook is having a [stab at that problem](https://developers.facebook.com/blog/post/2015/03/25/introducing-messenger-platform-and-businesses-on-messenger/)).